m-a-h-e/m-a-h-e.github.io/machine_learning_fields.md

 ## Reinforcement Learning

-solving tasks by exploring an environment and evaluating the returned reward
+>Solving tasks by exploring an environment and evaluating the returned reward.

 #### Explorative Behavior Optimization